 Do you suspect you need revision surgery due to a defective hip implant?
 The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, are advocates for injured patients harmed by defective medical devices.

 Contact defective medical device lawyers at (888) 424-5757 to schedule a free consultation and discuss your legal options for initiating a hip implant case.
-We specialize in Stryker lawsuits.
+We have experience with Stryker hip replacement lawsuits.

 ABG II and Rejuvenate Devices